openhab/openhab-docs/_addons_bindings/zwave/doc/fibaro/fgrgbw442_0_0.md

             temperature of a light from 0 (cold) to 100 (warm).

 The ```color_temperature1``` channel is of type ```color_temperature``` and supports the ```Dimmer``` item and is in the ```ColorLight``` category.

+### Color Raw
+Channel type information on this channel is not found.

 ### Alarm (power) 1
 Indicates if a power alarm is triggered.